 Unable to bear such harsh remarks of her husband from her father, Sati leapt into the yagya fire and gave up her estate.

-Mahadev was so furious with the news of her demise; he sent Birbhadra and Bhoot to kill Daksha Prajapati and break the ritual.
+Mahadev was so furious with the news of her demise that he sent Birbhadra and Bhoot to kill Daksha Prajapati and break the ritual.

 Badimalika Trek: Sacred Mountain Journey